 - Joseph Horvath, M.D. - Clinical Associate Professor

-We are board-certified physicians who hold faculty appointments at the USC School of Medicine while teaching residents and fellows at Palmetto Health Richland and the Dorn VA Medical Center.
+We are board-certified physicians who hold faculty appointments at the USC School of Medicine while teaching residents and fellows at Prisma Health Richland and the Dorn VA Medical Center.
 Our goal is to provide comprehensive pulmonary, critical care and sleep medicine to residents of the Midlands.

-We provide inpatient services at Palmetto Health Richland hospital including pulmonary and ICU consultations and are skilled at various therapeutic and diagnostic procedures.
+We provide inpatient services at Prisma Health Richland hospital including pulmonary and ICU consultations and are skilled at various therapeutic and diagnostic procedures.
 We offer superior general pulmonary outpatient care and have set ourselves apart by creating a variety of subspecialty clinics to care for South Carolina’s most complicated pulmonary patients.

 In our accredited fellowship training program, we are educating future pulmonary physicians.
 We strive to improve the future of medicine by participating in clinical research and several partners have published in their various fields of interest within the past few years.